JamesLavin/sync_repos/README.md

 # SyncRepos

-Keep all your local `Git` repos in sync with their remote counterparts by running a single command (which you can run periodically in a `cron` job if you want).
+Keep all your local `Git` repos in sync with their remote counterparts by running a single command (which you can run periodically in a `cron` job).

 `SyncRepos` will pull down remote changes and -- if your local repo has unpushed commits -- rebase your local unpushed commits on top of the remote branch, then push your changes up to the remote repo.
 When this happens, you'll see both pulls and pushes for that repo: